gabrielmcg/Docker-docs/ops/README.md

 <div class="body">

 <p class="p">The script <code class="ph codeph">backup.sh</code> can be used to take a backup of the swarm, UCP DTR and the DTR images in one go.
-You can pass this script an argument to override the default naming of the backup files.
+You can pass this script an argument (tag) that wil be used to prefix the backup filenames, thereby overriding the default naming.
 The following table shows the file names produced by <code class="ph codeph">backup.sh</code> based on the argument passed in the command line.
 </p>